stanford-cs348k/camera_asst/README.md

 ![Full Pipeline](http://cs348k.stanford.edu/fall18content/asst/taxi_merge_exposure_zoom_figure.png?
 "Full Pipeline")

 __Test scenes:__
 Your primary test scenes are a subset of the scenes in Part 1.
 Specifically: `taxi.bin`, `church.bin`, and `path.bin`.
-These secenes each have a burst of 3 images.
+These scenes each have a burst of 3 images.
 For each of these scenes, we've provided a `SCENE_solution_part2.bmp` which is the output of a reference pipeline which would achieve full points for this part of the assignment, and `SCENE_google.bmp` which is the output of the full Google HDR+ pipeline (as you can see, it's just a *bit* better than our reference implementation!).

 __Tips:__